ShivaniJaggi16/poly3/README.md

-# Circuit Deployment on Polygon.
+# Circuit Deployment on Polygon
 This repository contains the imlementation of the given circuit diagram using circom and also demonstrates how to deploy it on Polygon Mumbai Testnet.

 # Circuit Implementation